The Regional Council Executive will fulfill the following responsibilities as outlined in The Manual, 2023.

 - Meet annually with the Executive of the neighbouring Regional Councils served by the same Executive Minister and Executive Assistant;

-- Facilitate an annual event with the Covenant Commission, Human Resources Commission, and Mission and Discipleship Commission to focus on purpose and planning.
+- Facilitate an annual event with the Congregational Support Commission, Human Resources Commission, and Discipleship and Justice Commission to focus on purpose and planning.

 All members of the Regional Council Executive will be required to sign a confidentiality agreement concerning any information to which they may have access regarding pastoral relationships.